 When: November 1-3; Friday 5-10 p.m., Saturday & Sunday 11 a.m. to 9 p.m.

 How far from NOLA: 15 min

 Giant Omelette Celebration

 A festival celebrating giant omelettes?
-You heard that right–the Giant Omelette Celebration of Abbeville, LA is just what you think it is.
-A giant 12-foot skillet will be filled with 5,000 eggs as chefs prepare a giant omelette before your eyes.
+You heard that right – the Giant Omelette Celebration of Abbeville, La. is just what you think it is.
+On Sunday, a giant 12-foot skillet will be filled with 5,000 eggs as chefs prepare a giant omelette before your eyes.
 Born from a tale of Napoleon feasting on an omelette during his 19th-century travels, the tradition of sharing an omelette with your neighbors turned into a celebration of sorts.
-Watch the parade of chefs as they carry baskets of eggs throughout town, then stay for the preparation of the omelette, which includes 50 pounds of onions and 15 pounds of crawfish tails.
+Watch the parade of chefs as they carry baskets of eggs throughout town, then stay for the preparation of the omelette, which includes 50 pounds of onions, 52 pounds of butter, and 15 pounds of crawfish tails.
 Live music, food vendors, antique cars, and an art show round out this fest, but don’t forget to participate in the egg cracking contest.
 You’ve been practicing all year for this, we know.

 How far from NOLA: 2 hrs 35 min

 Every weekend in November and the first two weekends in December, you can head to Hammond for the Louisiana Renaissance Festival.
 Experience authentic food, music, live theater, and demos at this fest.
 Want to learn the proper way to churn butter?
 What about goat milking, glass blowing, or falconry?
 This is the fest for you.
 Bring your kids for the acrobatics show, or get some of your holiday shopping done early at the RenFest Shoppes.
 Come for your turkey leg, or enjoy vegan food options.
 Each weekend has a theme, so don’t forget to dress accordingly!